huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/psychonauts.png" width="640">

 You knew this was going to be top of the list this week!
 I've been mightly impressed with Psychonauts 2, and it's got me wanting to dive back into the original.
 When I found out the Steam version was (1: linux native) and (2: DRM free), it warranted a special mention.

+*Notes ->*
-Version: I installed the steam-linux native version, copied it out of /.local/steam/steamapps/common and into my games directory.
+- Version: I installed the steam-linux native version, copied it out of /.local/steam/steamapps/common and into my games directory.
-Visual Settings: 640x480, low detail.
+- Visual Settings: 640x480, low detail.
-Swap concerns: No swap needed.
+- Swap concerns: No swap needed.
-Input: XInput Controller supported
+- Input: XInput Controller supported

 Here's a video I put together, using a direct HDMI capture from the compute stick, showing a few minutes of most of the games mentioned in this article.